Visit to the High Arctic

 3. Orientation: If solo trekking while snowing, your tracks can easily get erased with new snow, causing some disorientation of where the trail is or which way is north; therefore, it's always good to count on at least one other to share responsibilities for staying on track.

-5. Photo ops: You won't just get scenic shots.
+4. Photo ops: You won't just get scenic shots.
 You can get proof you were there by having a friend take your photo next to Mt.
-Spectacular and email it to your mom.
+Spectacular.

 Outward Bound for Groups